 It was the winter of 2011 in Flagstaff, Arizona.
-Lauren Weinberg had left her mother’s house four hours before she found herself trapped in a snowdrift while driving her small sedan.
+Lauren Weinberg had left her mother’s house four hours before being trapped in a snowdrift while driving her small sedan.
 She had no coat or water, and her cellphone battery was dead.
-Lauren shivered violently in her car as an additional two feet of snow piled around her.
-For ten days she survived on candy bars and melted snow with miraculously few injuries.
+Lauren shivered in her car as two more feet of snow piled around her.
+She survived on candy bars and melted snow for ten days with miraculously few injuries.

 What she did right was stay in her vehicle.
 However, Ms. Weinberg could have had a much easier go of it had she been prepared.
-If nothing else, she would have at least been more comfortable until help arrived if she had a well-stocked winter car emergency kit.
-It can mean the difference between a quick rescue and a terrifying experience, lost toes and an immediate return to comfort.
-But, the truth is, very few of us have an emergency roadside kit in our cars.
-Cleveland grit is one thing but, life-threatening winter conditions are another, it is better to be as prepared as you can!
+If nothing else, she would have been more comfortable until help arrived if she had a well-stocked winter car emergency kit.
+It can mean the difference between a quick rescue, a terrifying experience, lost toes, and an immediate return to comfort.
+But the truth is, very few of us have an emergency roadside kit in our cars.
+Cleveland grit is one thing, but life-threatening winter conditions are another; it is better to be as prepared as possible.

-To prepare, create a winter roadside emergency kit checklist that is tailored to your given geographic conditions.
-Since it is December and we are in the snow belt, that is our focus for this example.
+To prepare, create a winter roadside emergency kit checklist tailored to your given geographic conditions.
+Since we are in the Northeast, Ohio, a.k.a. the snow belt, that is our focus for this example.

 Water is a troublesome item to store in your emergency roadside kit.
-The temperature variations in your car will cause problems for any form of H2O.
-Bottled water should not be kept in extremely high temperatures, and it doesn’t take a genius to know, it will freeze when it is cold.
+The temperature variations in your car will cause problems with any form of H2O.
+Bottled water should not be kept in extremely high temperatures, and it doesn’t take a genius to know it will freeze when it is cold.

-When fall rolls around, you should have your mechanic perform a winterization on your vehicle.
+According to Ohio.gov, you should get a tune-up before the weather changes.
+When fall rolls around, you should winterize your vehicle.
 It’s an essential part of winter roadside safety to make sure your car can handle the cold months.
-Be sure that he or she includes the following:
+Be sure t

-There are several actions you should and should not take in the event of a roadside stranding.
+You should take several actions in the event of a roadside stranding.
 First and foremost, you should stay with your vehicle.
 The horrific story of the Kim family proves why.
-Mrs. Kim and her two daughters survived unscathed in uninhabited Oregon country for nine days.
-Her husband sadly, met his demise via hypothermia as he attempted to find help on foot.
+Mrs. Kim and her two daughters survived unscathed for nine days in uninhabited Oregon.
+Her husband, sadly, met his demise via hypothermia as he attempted to find help on foot.
 Stay.
 With.
 Your.
 Car.
 It’s the main rule in winter roadside safety.

-Using your car heater comes with the risks of killing the battery and carbon monoxide poisoning.
-If you feel that it is necessary, turn it on for a few minutes at a time.
-Just make sure that your tailpipe is clear of snow and crack your windows slightly.
+Using your car heater risks killing the battery and carbon monoxide poisoning.
+If it is necessary, turn it on for a few minutes at a time.

 While you have little control over what the weather will bring, Distillata offers a more efficient way to protect your home or business from snow and ice.
 Get rock salt delivered right to your door.
-See how our Morton ice salt can keep you safe during the unforgiving Cleveland winter.
+See how our ice-melt salt can keep you safe during the unforgiving Cleveland winter.